Top Psychometric and Personality Screening Tests Used in the Hiring Process

 Based on 321 user ratings

-There are many types of psychometric assessments; however, we will focus on the three most common types:
+There are many types of psychometric test; however, we will focus on the three most common types:

 1. Emotional Ability Test.
 This test evaluates a candidate’s capacity to identify, interpret, control, display, and otherwise make use of emotional states in order to gain insight into oneself and others.